Trash rock royalty meets Broadway baby.....

 Read a more detailed bio below:

 When they are off the road, Jewels and Johnny spend a lot of time in Joshua Tree, California developing their off the grid homestead.
 Pappy & Harriets, The Joshua Tree Music Festival, The Palms in wacky Wonder Valley, Joshua Tree Saloon, The Cosmic American Music Festival (Gramfest), and the legendary Beatnik Lounge have all hosted their magical musical melange.
 They are proud to be a part of the eclectic music scene of that bohemian enclave as well, returning to the peace and magic of the desert to recharge their creative batteries.
-Married in Indian Cove by rock & roll goddess, Pamela des Barres, they have a deep spiritual connection to the monument and it's surrounding desert communities.
+Married at Indian Cove by their rock & roll godmother, Miss Pamela des Barres, they have a deep spiritual connection to the monument and its surrounding desert communities.